ianmcburnie/a11y-first-workshop/README.md

 }
 ```

-### Skipto Links
+### Skip-To Link

 1. Add `<span class="skipto"><a href="#mainContent">Skip to main content</a></a>`
 1. Add `id="mainContent"` to main landmark
 1. Demo keyboard behaviour
+1. Add class `clipped clipped--stealth` to skip link
+1. Demo that skip link now only appears on keyboard focus
 1. Demo how screen reader focus does not get set
 1. Add `tabindex="-1"` to main landmark
 1. Demo how screen reader focus is now set
 1. Demo that permanent tabindex on main element causes a focus outline when clicked with mouse or touch.
-1. Add `<script src="app.js"></script>` after body tag
-1. Call skip-to plugin `$('.skipto').skipTo();`
-1. Add class `clipped clipped--stealth` to skip link
-1. Demo that skip link now only appears on keyboard focus

-Rather than adding permanent tabindex to main, it would be better to set a temporary tabindex using javascript.
-The tabindex can be set when the skipto link is clicked (we already know the target id), and the tabindex cn be removed as soon as the target loses focus.

 ```html
 <span class="skipto">